 - Can help slow/deter curve progression with regular wear

 - Schroth corrective breathing is automatic while wearing the brace

 - Ability to wear it as much or as little as you choose

-We’ve treated a variety of adults with all types of circumstances–from adults who were treated for scoliosis in their teenage years, patients disabled from pain, to a woman in her sixties who previously never knew she had scoliosis.
+We’ve treated a variety of adults with all types of circumstances–from adults who were treated for scoliosis in their teenage years, patients disabled from pain, adults with very severe curves and a woman in her sixties who previously never knew she had scoliosis.
 If you’ve experienced it, it’s likely we’ve heard about it.
-If you are interested in learning more about our treatments please contact us.
+If you are interested in learning more about our scoliosis treatments for adults please contact us.